datacommonsorg/api-python/README.md

 Once the package is installed, import `datacommons`.

     import datacommons as dc

-You will also need to provision an API key by enabling the Data Commons API on GCP.
-Once you have the API key, simply add the following line to your code.

-    dc.set_api_key('YOUR-API-KEY')

 For more detail on getting started with the API, please visit [Getting Started](http://docs.datacommons.org/api/).